ASK ABDI: HOW DID I GET SO FAR FROM MY SELF?

-Question: I’m 30 years old and live in Europe.
+QUESTION: I’m 30 years old and live in Europe.
 My whole life I have struggled with my childhood.
-I am a sensitive person who can feel problems and issues of others.
-I felt distant from family and friends but I started to be like them in order to survive.
-I lost my self step by step.
-Every relationship ended up in disaster because of me playing a role instead of being myself.
+I am a sensitive person who can feel the problems and issues of others.
+I felt distant from family and friends, but I started to be like them in order to "survive".
+I lost my self... step by step.
+Every relationship ended up in disaster because of me playing a role, instead of being myself.
 It has taken a big toll on me over the years.
-To top it all off I lost my money by believing some “healer” who steered me very wrong.
+To top it all off, I lost my money by believing some “healer” who steered me very wrong.
 I was under the illusion that he was helping me come back to my self.
-My god I was so wrong.
+I was so wrong.
 How did I get so far from my self?

-Last month I heard about your work and I have to say thank you so much.
-You let me see how I landed on this wrong path and your book is helping me work on my self.
-It’s a first step to bring me back to my life!!!
+Last month, I heard about your work and I have to say - thank you so much.
+You let me see how I landed on this wrong path and your book, Shadows on the Path, is helping me work on myself.
+It’s a first step to bring me back to my life!

-When life is seen and approached from this perspective all the pain, disappointments and betrayals can make sense.
-Of course it is heart wrenching and painful.
+When life is seen and approached from this perspective, all the pain, disappointments, and betrayals can make sense.
+Of course, it is heart-wrenching and painful.
 It is not a nice feeling being an outsider among people that one thinks should be kin.
 The betrayal by people that are supposed to be allies is painful stuff.
-The disappointment around the dissolution of relationships that one thought were for life is brutal no doubt.
+The disappointment around the dissolution of relationships that one thought was for life is brutal, no doubt.
 But these situations are also all teachers of the highest degree.
-Make no mistake that all the pain and missed opportunities are always detours that turn us back towards the one thing that is real: our true Self.
+Make no mistake that all the pain and missed opportunities are always detours - that turn us back towards the one thing that is real: our true Self.